 - May's Concise Course on Algebraic Topology; chapters on cofibrations, fibrations, and fiber and cofiber sequences.

 - Dieck's Algebraic Topology; the chapter on cell complexes.

 - Riehl's Leisurely Introduction to Simplicial Sets.

-Module III: Model categories
+Module III: Model Categories and Rational Homotopy Theory

 - Dwyer-Spalinski's Model Categories.

 - Najib Idrissi's series of 12 video lectures.